F5Networks/f5-ci-docs/docs/kubernetes/kctlr-manage-bigip-objects.rst

    kubectl delete service **myService** [--namespace=**<service_namespace>**]     \\ kubernetes oc delete service ***myService** [--namespace=**<service_project>**]           \\ openshift

-the corresponding F5 resource called **myConfigMap** and the associated BIG-IP objects are also deleted.
+the |kctlr| removes the corresponding virtual server, pool(s), etc. from the BIG-IP device.

+When you delete a Service, you should also delete the F5 Resource ConfigMap, Ingress, and/or Route associated with that Service.
+If you leave these resources in place and create a new Service with the same name, the |kctlr| will create objects on the BIG-IP system for the new Service.

 You can use a TMOS shell or the BIG-IP configuration utility to verify that the BIG-IP objects no longer exist.